caniko/BiKiPy/documentation/index.rst

 Welcome to BiKiPy's documentation!
 ==================================

 Behavioral kinematics_ Python, or BiKiPy, is a data analysis platform.
 The submodules compartmentalize different steps of the analysis. :code:`reader` for ingesting data, :code:`behavior` for analysis.

-Some of the abstractions have been extracted from the :code:`behavior` submodule, and placed in a categorical submodule, such as :code:`math` and :code:`utils`, to ensure usability across analysis pipelines that are and will be discretely designed.
-The :code:`perimeter` submodule, defines classes for enclosed areas or perimeters.
+Some of the analysis functions have been placed in auxiliary subpackages that are defined categorically such as :code:`bikipy.math` and :code:`bikipy.utils`, to ensure accessibility across analysis pipelines that are implemented discretely.
+The :code:`bikipy.perimeter` submodule, defines classes for enclosed areas or perimeters.

 Motivation
 ----------